What does an Autism Assistance Dog do?

 Assistance Dogs can also help ease transitions into busy or unfamiliar places and encourage greater understanding and patience from the public.

 There is a very high demand for Autism Assistance Dogs, and places on our waiting list are limited.
-This year, 25 places are available for new families.

-To ensure families are fully informed and ready for the commitment involved, attendance at an information webinar is required in the year you apply, even if you have attended a webinar previously.
+To ensure families are fully informed and ready for the commitment involved, attendance at an information webinar is required in the same year you apply, even if you have attended a webinar previously.

 Important: Submitting an application does not guarantee a place on the waiting list.